anddtran/ECP/README.md

     *   Definition of target use cases and core requirements for ECP.
 *   **Phase 2: Protocol Design & Formal Specification**
     *   Selection and refinement of the core syntax/format (e.g., JSON-based, S-expression based).
+    *   Design of compression algorithms optimized for structured instruction data.
     *   Definition of the minimal set of universally understood actions, operators, and data types.
     *   Creation of a detailed ECP v0.1 specification document.
 *   **Phase 3: Prototyping & Empirical Validation**